Interactive Evolution of Camouflage

 Related links:

-The subsystem used to represent and render the textures used in this work: Texture Synthesis Diary
+The library used to represent and render the textures used in this work: Texture Synthesis Diary

-The evolutionary computation library used to evolve texture programs using genetic programming: Open BEAGLE
+The evolutionary computation library used to evolve texture programs with genetic programming: Open BEAGLE